ctu-vras/rosserial_stm32/README.md

 ## Limitation
 The original code is focused on STM32F3xx, 4xx, and 7xx series and it uses the [STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html) or [STM32CubeMX HAL](http://www.st.com/en/development-tools/stm32cubemx.html).
+Although we ran this code on STM32G0xx which leads us to believe, this code will run on any STM device supporting HAL.
 If you use the package for other series, please edit [the following line](https://github.com/yoneken/rosserial_stm32/blob/master/src/ros_lib/STM32Hardware.h#L38) on src/ros_lib/STM32Hardware.h with corresponding HAL library.
 It may happen code will work even with HAL library for other STM32 processor family.
 **If you run into troubles, please check src/ros_lib/STM32Hardware.h first**